Tuesday, October 19, 2010

 • Camak - Fog, passing intermodal train, white car, mansion, more fog.

-• GA80 - Night.
-Pouring rain.
-J.J.
+• GA80 - Nightfall, pouring rain and J.J.
 Cale.
-18 wheelers in gravel lot, illuminated by street light.
+18 wheelers in gravel lot illuminated by street light.
 Southern rail cars through head lights.

 • Wadley - Not photographed, old black man stepping out of club.
 One day I will take photographs like this.

-• Scarboro - Amazing.
-Does anyone live there?
+• Scarboro - Does anyone live here?
 I'll be back.

 Untitled